Anna-Ribic/camera_refinement_BIM/README.md

 # Camera Refinement BIM Helper Functions

 This repository contains helper functions for camera refinement with Building Information Modeling (BIM) models with the FACaP (https://github.com/Anna-Ribic/FACaP) pipeline.
+In order to use these functionalities you need to download the [ConSLAM](https://github.com/mac137/ConSLAM) dataset as outlined in their repository.

 ## Helper Functions